-During the 1920s, their home was a destination for artists, writers, musicians, and Parisian socialites and glitterati, memorably Pablo and Olga Picasso, Scott and Zelda Fitzgerald, Ernest and Hadley Hemingway, and Cole Porter.
-Eventually Fitzgerald used Antibes and the crowd at La Garoupe for Tender is the Night (1937).
-At last, Picasso began a themed series La plage á la Garoupe in 1955, but it’s unclear if he’s referencing the Murphys.
+During the 1920s, their home was a destination for artists, writers, musicians, Parisian socialites, glitterati, memorably Pablo and Olga Picasso, Scott and Zelda Fitzgerald, Ernest and Hadley Hemingway, and Cole Porter.
+Eventually, Fitzgerald used Antibes and the crowd at the beach at La Garoupe for Tender is the Night (1937).
+Picasso befriended the Murphys and painted Sara as Seated Woman with Arms Folded (1923).
+Decades later, he began a themed series La plage á la Garoupe in 1955, which must be his memories of picnicking with the Murphys.

 Featured Image: They gathered under striped umbrellas.
 Sara Murphy, Olga Picasso, Pablo Picasso (in the black fedora).
 La Garoupe.
 1923-1925?
 Collection of Honoria Murphy Donnelly.
 Gerald and Sara Murphy Papers, Yale Collection of American Literature, Beinecke Rare Book and Manuscript Library